Bimodal SegNet: Instance Segmentation Fusing Events and RGB Frames for Robotic Grasping: Experimentation

 \subsection{\textbf{Dataset}}

-ESD \cite{Huang2023AEnvironment} is one of the largest datasets which focuses on instance understanding of robotic grasping scenes.
-The dataset was captured using the Davies346 sensor mounted on a robotic arm and consists of both conventional RGB frames and corresponding asynchronous events.
-In addition, the dataset has instance-wise dense pixel and events annotations for 15 classes grouped into 6 categories (bottle, box, pouch, book, mouse, platform).
-The dataset consists of 17186 annotated images and 177 labeled event streams.
-The captured dataset considers several variations such as in the camera’s direction of motion, arm speed, lighting conditions and the number of objects in clutter.
-Motion variations are linear, rotational and partial-rotational motion.
-Arm speed variants are 0.15 m/s, 0.3 m/s and 1 m/s.
-Lighting conditions include normal light and low light.
-The number of objects in the clutter varies as 2,4,6,8,10 objects as shown in Table \ref{tab: data_visualization_ESD1}.
-There are 13984 images in the training dataset and 3202 images in the testing dataset.
-The five objects in the validation dataset are different from the testing dataset.
+The ESD dataset, as described in \cite{Huang2023AEnvironment, huang2024neuromorphic}, is one of the largest datasets available for understanding instances of robotic grasping scenes.
+The dataset was captured using a DAVIS346 sensor mounted on a robotic arm and includes both conventional RGB frames and asynchronous events.
+The dataset also contains dense annotations for pixels and events, which are instance-specific and grouped into 6 categories, namely bottle, box, pouch, book, mouse, and platform.
+The dataset comprises 17186 annotated images and 177 labeled event streams.
+The ESD datast as shown in figure \ref{fig: data_visualization_ESD} has two sub-datasets, ESD-1 for known objects segmentation challenge and ESD-2 for an unknown object segmentation challenge.
+The ESD-1 dataset includes 10 objects depicted in both the training (13984 images) and the testing dataset (3202 images).
+The ESD-2 dataset is only used for testing and includes five objects that differ from those in the ESD-1 dataset.
+Both datasets has variations in the direction of camera motion, arm speed, lighting conditions, and object clutter.
+The motion variations include linear, rotational, and partial-rotational motion, while the arm speed variants are 0.15 m/s, 0.3 m/s, and 1 m/s.
+The lighting conditions comprise normal light and low light.
+The number of objects in the clutter varies from 2 to 10, as shown in Fig. \ref{fig: data_visualization_ESD}.
 The RGB framerate is 40 Hz, therefore a temporal window of T=25 ms is used for framing the events to ensure temporal alignment between the two types of frames.
-The RGB and event frame resolution is 346$\times$260, which differs from the expected input of the network (256$\times$256).
-Therefore, the popular approach of patchifying the input images is employed and the final segmentation map is reconstructed by unpatching the outputs.